Overview

 set out below in Item 15.
 Assets must be maintained in an account at a “qualified custodian,” generally a

 broker-dealer or bank.
-Leavell seeks for its clients to use qualified custodians who will hold assets and
+Leavell seeks for its clients to use qualified custodians who will hold assets and execute

-providers and their services.
+their services.
 A wide range of factors is considered, including, among others:

 • Combination of transaction execution services and asset custody services (generally without a